 A warm piece of this simple Glorified Gingerbread Cake will be ready to eat in just an hour.
 Serve it with a dollop of whip cream on top for a light, festive dessert.

-Ok……..I admit it.
-Our family is CRAZY about Christmas.
-We started listening to Christmas music sometime after Halloween, have already started planning our annual gingerbread house making, and have secretly had our Christmas tree up for about two weeks.
-That’s right.
-Before Thanksgiving.
-But now, the real festivities can begin.
-Now the Thanksgiving baking is over, we can start baking Christmas goodies!
-And when we bake Christmas goodies, we go all out.
+When we bake holiday treats, we go all out.
+Think gingerbread cheesecake and gingerbread pancakes.
 Between us and all of our other family members, we end up not only having a Christmas feast, but a dessert feast as well.
 This year, we’re adding yet another special treat to make for Christmas.
 Glorified Gingerbread Cake.

 How to Make Gingerbread Cake

+This cake ends up looking a little different every time I make it (see this cake on our cake site here).
 I am normally a “center of the cake” kind of girl when I cut myself a piece of cake.
 But with this cake, I loved the edge pieces.
-Some of the streusel bakes down along the sides as you can see above there.
+Some of the streusel bakes down along the sides.
 Double the streusel in one piece of cake.
 Heaven.

-- Pour the batter into a greased, parchment paper or foil lined 8x8 pan.
+Pour the batter into a parchment paper lined 8×8 pan.

 Sprinkle the remaining crumbs on top of the batter.

 Bake at 350 degrees for 40 minutes, or until a knife inserted into the cake comes out clean.

 The calories shown are based on the cake being cut into 9 pieces, with 1 serving being 1 slice of cake.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate.Recipe Source: Mennonite Community Cookbook